This site has Google sponsored advertisements on almost every page.

 I use an adapter that converts the bike 12 volts to the 5 volts (USB outlet) needed by the Nuvi (the Garmin cord for which uses a standard USB plug); it works fine.
 However, Garmin also has a 12 volt cigarette lighter plug cord available, which I did not install on my K bike, but did on my Airhead (which has all sorts of electrical outlets).
-There is NO DIN (Germin style plug, also called a Hella plug) cord available from Garmin (and, anyone else, AFAIK) to properly run the Nuvi.
+There is NO DIN (German style plug, also called a Hella plug) cord available from Garmin (and, anyone else, AFAIK) to properly run the Nuvi.
 Converting the Garmin cigarette lighter cord to DIN is not something anyone without considerable experience should contemplate doing.

 Garmin uses a special USB cord....one end contains an internal resistor, the value of which is selected by Garmin to trigger charging OR access to Garmin's various programs....such as updating via Garmin Express.
 The information is available on the Internet, and I probably have the links someplace in my computer if anyone is curious.
 Bottom line: MOST aftermarket cords do not work on the Nuvi, even if the sellers say they will.

 The Nuvi 65 (or, even the even larger Nuvi 75) can be used on the K1100LT.
 I used my Nuvi 65LM sometimes on my trips; don't really have to have it, but I like some goodies that help things now and then (like negotiating cities...).
 On one trip, it was over 90°F all day during the trip, plus the temperature from the sun on the Nuvi's black case, and the Nuvi held up OK, as my wife sewed an old light colored piece of T-shirt sleeve for around the rear of the case, and a bit onto the face, not screen.
 That was enough to keep the battery cool-enough.
 I wish the GPS makers would make sun reflecting cases.

 I have everything set up so whether it is in my K11 sidecar rig, or my car, or on my Airhead, it works OK.